aliartos/Auto-Click-to-Play-Audio-Chrome-Extension/README.md

-# Audio Monitor & Auto-Clicker Chrome Extension
+# Auto Click to Play Audio - Chrome Extension

-A Chrome extension that monitors audio playback on web pages and automatically clicks a specified button when audio stops playing for a configurable duration.
+A Chrome extension that automatically clicks a button to resume audio playback when it detects silence for a configurable duration.
+Perfect for music players, video streaming, podcasts, and language learning apps.

 ## Features